AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 mode|No|memory-efficiency toggling option.
 Default is "fast".
 Supported values:<br>- "fast" : load all data in ram at once.<br>- "low-mem" : process data in a slower fashion, but more RAM-friendly.

+[stats sub config]

 <a name="custom"></a>
 ### Providing custom scripts for pipeline stages.

 Several pipeline stages (rsites, dedup, trim, align) may accept custom user script instead of running pre-defined behaviour.
-SUch script should comply with the following rules:
+Such script should comply with the following rules:

 * It should be an executable that accepts exactly 4 positional arguments: input_dna_file, input_rna_file, output_dna_file, output_rna_file.
 During pipeline execution, it will be run as follows: